 As plants grow they remove these essential elements to a varying degree and rainwater leaches out more, so from time to time they need to be replenished usually in the form of fertilizers.
-In uncultivated ground the plants are naturally recycled and the nutrients return to the soil, but as gardeners we keep the place tidy and take most of the topgrowth away at some time, so they are gradually depleted.
+In uncultivated ground the plants are naturally recycled and the nutrients return to the soil, but as gardeners we harvest crops and keep the place tidy taking most of the topgrowth away at some time, so they are gradually depleted.

 Historically animal manures and byproducts of slaughter have been used to supply additional nitrients to crops.
 As agriculture developed, more sources were needed to satisfy the needs of intensive cultivation.
 In the early nineteenth century the extraction of bird guano which had built up on isolated offshore islands over many centuries, became the most important source of fertilizers.
 Later as demand grew for relatively cheaper sources various manufacturing processes have been discovered and natural gas has become a major source of Nitrogen in particular.
 These are sometimes called inorganic fertilizers as they do not come from animal or plant material.

 The Haber-Bosch process converts atmospheric Nitrogen to ammonia by combining it with Hydrogen under pressure and high temperature.
 Unfortunately Fritz Haber who discovered it blotted his copybook later when he became known as the father of chemical warfare as he developed the weapons used in the First World War.

 There is some evidence that fruit and vegetables produced today are lower in the micronutrients and vitamins than half a century ago.
 Although growers add the Major nutrients in fertilizers, they may not be adding the Secondary and Micro-nutrients.
 Also the balance of the Major nutrients and soil condition can affect the availability of the others to plants.
 They are helped in this by a special relationship with fungi called mycorrhizae which are found in the rootballs of most plants.
 This symbiotic relationship improves the uptake of nutrients.